-The launch of any Canon DSLR creates a lot of excitement as usual.
+The launch of any Canon DSLR makes a lot of excitement as usual.
 When that camera comes with a new sensor with a new pixel count and is aimed at enthusiast photographers, it ups the ante a great deal.
 Naturally, there’s been quite a buzz surrounding the new Canon EOS 70D.
 It comes with a 20.2 million-pixel CMOS sensor coupled with a Digic 5 processor.

 The Canon EOS 70D’s sensor is a Dual Pixel CMOS device.
 You get to enjoy faster focusing during Live View and video mode.
 There are two photodiodes for every pixel site on the sensor, and each of them can read light independently.
-It enables a form of phase detection autofocusing to be used to focus the lens on this DSLR for enthusiasts.
+It enables a form of phase-detection autofocusing to be used to focus the lens on this DSLR for enthusiasts.

-Canon 70D Design and Build
+Canon EOS 70D: Design and Build

-Canon was the first manufacturer to give a DSLR a touchscreen.
+Canon was the first manufacturer to give a DSLR touchscreen.
 Canon 70D has a 3-inch 1,040,000 dot LCD.
 You can easily make settings adjustments and scroll through images.
 The manufacturer hasn’t added the touchscreen functionality at the expense of buttons or dial controls.
 Canon 70D has all the physical controls that you’d hope for.

-Further good news with the Canon 70D is that the LCD screen is on an articulating joint.
+The further good news with the Canon 70D is that the LCD screen is on an articulating joint.
 You find it easy to view from a range of angles, whether shooting in landscape or portrait format.

 Combining the usual array of physical controls with a touchscreen makes the Canon 70D quick and easy to use.
 While some photographers remain skeptical about the benefits of a touchscreen, we would urge them to try one of the modern systems.
 You will find it far more responsive than some of the first touchscreens that appeared on compact cameras.

-Canon has produced a very well rounded camera for enthusiast photographers.
+Canon has produced a very well-rounded camera for enthusiast photographers.
 It has all the specifications that you would expect.
 This camera comes along with a few modern niceties in a body that feel well-made.
 It also feels quite comfortable in hand.

-Canon 70D Images
+Canon EOS 70D: Images